Chapter 5 R Coding Basics

 Data types refer to how data is stored and handled by and in R. This can get complicated quickly, but we’ll focus on the most common types here so you can get started on your work.
 Firstly, here are the data types you’ll likely be working with:

-• character: "a", "howdy", "1", is used to represent string values in R. Basically it’s text that you’d read.
-Strings are wrapped in quotation marks.
-For example, "1", despite being read as number by us, is stored as a character and treated as such by R.
+• character: "a", "howdy", "1", is used to represent text values in R. Character values may be wrapped in either single-quotes or double-quotes; for consistency in this textbook, we’ll always use double-quotes.
+For example, "1", despite being read as number by us, is stored as a character and treated as such by R. Also known as string values.

 • integer such as 2L, note the ‘L’ tells R this is an integer.